 Get Regular Roof Inspections

-The first step in preparing your home for extreme weather is to get regular inspections from qualified roofers St. Louis.
+The first step in preparing your home for extreme weather is to get .
 They’ll be able to identify any potential issues and recommend any necessary repairs and upgrades to keep your roof safe and improve its longevity.
 Ensuring your roof is in top condition will minimize long-term damage.
 So, it’s important to now wait until it’s too late, and act before severe weather hits.

 Trim Overhanging Trees

 Keep an eye out for any trees that overhang your roof.
 If there are any, they should be trimmed back as soon as possible.
 In high winds or heavy rain, branches can easily break and cause damage to your roof.
 In addition to this, it will limit the chance of loose leaves and debris clogging up your gutter and causing water damage.

 Loose shingles can cause a huge problem in severe weather.
 High winds can easily lift and remove shingles from your roof, leaving it vulnerable to water damage.
 They also pose a large risk to people passing by and can cause serious injury.
 To prevent this, it’s important to have any loose shingles secured or replaced before severe weather strikes.